akka/akka/docs/src/main/paradox/scala/http/handling-blocking-operations-in-akka-http-routes.md

 @@snip [BlockingInHttpExamplesSpec.scala](../../../../test/scala/docs/http/scaladsl/server/BlockingInHttpExamplesSpec.scala) { #blocking-example-in-default-dispatcher }

-Here the app is exposed to a load of continous GET requests and large numbers of akka.actor.default-dispatcher threads are handling requests.
+Here the app is exposed to a load of continuous GET requests and large numbers of akka.actor.default-dispatcher threads are handling requests.
 The orange portion of the thread shows that it is idle.
 Idle threads are fine - they're ready to accept new work.
 However, large amounts of Turquoise (sleeping) threads are very bad!